sstraust/automagic-dark-mode/README.md

-# Automagic Dark Theme
+# Automagic Dark Mode

 Automatically create a dark (or light mode) for your existing emacs theme.

 ### Why do I need this?